AmericanAirlines/simple-env/README.md

 ### Loading .env files

-You can give `simple-env` a path to a `.env` file, and it will parse the file and import the contents into the environment!
+If you set a path to an `.env` file, `simple-env` will parse the file and import the contents into the environment automatically.
+These will be available in the `process.env` object.

-If you don't specify a path, `simple-env` WILL NOT import anything!
+> If you don't specify a path, `simple-env` **will not** automatically load any `.env` files.
+This is to avoid a breaking change.

 ```typescript
 // src/env.ts